 • Half and Half: For a non-dairy option, canned coconut milk works great.
 You’ll need full-fat (not lite) unsweetened coconut milk.
 Some readers also tried plain milk, which will definitely work but the chowder will not be as creamy.

-How to Make Summer Corn Chowder
+How to Store Corn Chowder

 Frequently Asked Questions